knmcguire/px4_sim_research_report/docs/preperation_survey.md

-# Survey Preperation
+# Survey Preparation

 ## Survey Design and Methodology

 ### Survey Structure

 The PX4 Simulator Community Survey was designed to gather feedback from users across all aspects of their simulation experience.
-The survey is setup in six main sections: demographic background, current simulator usage patterns, technical infrastructure, simulator experience evaluation, feature priorities, and strategic recommendations.
+The survey is set up in six main sections: demographic background, current simulator usage patterns, technical infrastructure, simulator experience evaluation, feature priorities, and strategic recommendations.
 The survey uses a mixed-methods approach combining quantitative Likert-scale ratings with qualitative open-ended questions.

 The survey begins by establishing user segments through profession, simulator expertise level, and PX4 experience duration.
 This segmentation allows analysis of how different user groups (students, researchers, commercial engineers) experience simulation and what improvements they prioritize.